Stocks vs ETFs for Beginners

 - Beginners often confuse familiarity with safety.

-- Stocks can tempt you into overtrading or reacting emotionally.
+- Stocks can tempt you into overtrading.

-Pros and Cons of ETFs for Beginners
+2Pros and Cons of ETFs

 Pros of ETFs

-- Built-in diversification
+- Built-in diversification.

-- Usually easier to understand as part of a long-term plan
+- Usually easier to understand as part of a long-term plan.

-- Lower company-specific risk than a single stock
+- Lower company-specific risk than a single stock.

-- Good fit for automatic and consistent investing
+- Good fit for automatic and consistent investing.

-- Often lower stress for beginners
+- Often lower stress for beginners.

 Cons of ETFs